5gif/beta-www/README.md

 ## Requirements, evaluation criteria and submission templates related to technical performance for IMT-2020 radio interface(s)

 ### Report ITU-R M.2410 – TPR -Technical Performance Requirement of IMT-2020 system
 This Report describes key requirements related to the minimum technical performance of IMT-2020 candidate radio interface technologies.
 It also provides the necessary background information about the individual requirements and the justification for the items and values chosen.
-Provision of such background information is needed for a broader understanding of the requirements.
+Provision of such background information is needed for a broader understanding of the requiremdents.
 This Report is based on the ongoing development activities of external research and technology organizations.

 * [M.2410](M.2410-TPR.pdf) : Minimum requirements related to technical performance for IMT-2020 radio interface(s)